 7 And all the men were about twelve.

-Paul asked a simple question.
-“Have you received the Holy Ghost since you believed?”
-They had only been told about water baptism and had not been taught about the Holy Ghost, so Paul proceeded to instruct them.
+Paul asked a simple question: “Have you received the Holy Ghost since you believed?”
+No one had told them about water baptism or taught them about the Holy Ghost, so Paul proceeded to instruct them.
 They were water-baptized in the name of Jesus Christ.
 Paul laid his hands on them.
 They received the Holy Ghost, spoke in tongues, and began ministering with the gifts.

 Hungry for God

-These were hungry people.
-These were thirsty people.
-They were properly instructed, and their spirits were quenched and satisfied.
+These were hungry and thirsty people.
+Paul correctly instructed them, and their spirits were quenched and satisfied.

 Me

 I can remember a night in 1978 as if it were yesterday.
-I was so hungry and thirsty for God, and I had not been “saved” long and I was serving the Lord with all my might.
-One night I was kneeling and praying at a metal chair in my office.
-I was working the midnight shift, so it was early in the a.m.
+I was so hungry and thirsty for God.
+Not long before, I came into the kingdom and served the Lord with all my might.
+One night, I knelt and prayed before a metal chair in my office.
+I was working the midnight shift, so it was early in the morning.
 Oh, how I wanted to taste God.
 I remember that desire.
-As I prayed, from me came this sound like a groaning.
+As I prayed, this sound came from me, like a groaning.
 I didn’t understand it, but knew I was seeking God.
-However, I didn’t speak in tongues at that moment, but on my way home from work, I did.
+However, I didn’t speak in tongues at that moment, but I did on my way home from work.

-I climbed up in my truck and began driving home.
-I had this thought from nowhere.
-The thought was, ‘I believe I can speak in tongues.’
+I climbed into my truck and began driving home.
+This thought came from nowhere: ‘I believe I can speak in tongues.’
 I attempted to do so, and I did.
-I had never attempted to speak in tongues before.
-I had never wanted to speak in tongues before, but now I could speak in tongues.
+I had never tried to speak in tongues before, and I had never wanted to speak in tongues before, but now I could.
 It began to boil out of me.

 There I was in my truck.
 It was just God and me and tongues.
 The next Sunday, my pastor gave an altar call for receiving the Holy Ghost with the evidence of tongues.
 I said to myself, “I can do that.
 I guess this is the way you do it.”
 So, I went to the altar and spoke in tongues when my pastor prayed for me.